 Foul odors from industrial waste are a common complaint in residential areas.
 Air pollutants damage human health and ecosystems.
 Some pollutants also erode critical infrastructure.
 Emissions of nitrogen oxides and non-methane volatile organic compounds are the main causes of the formation of ground-level ozone.
 An air pollutant monitor assesses pressure from specific pollutants in the atmosphere and identifies pressures from sectors such as energy, transport, industrial processes, agriculture, and waste management.

 As a result of this monitoring, government agencies can adjust the environmental policy by revising emission standards and strengthening permitting of potentially polluting activities.

 Access to freshwater resources is essential for all living things.
 Every community's health is directly linked to the quality of and access to clean drinking water.
 Pollution, climate change and pipe leaks are 3 factors putting pressure on water supply, but it is possible to mitigate their damage with solutions enabled with edge computing.

 Sustainable development depends on a sound environment, which in turn depends on ecosystem diversity.
 Protected areas are essential for conserving biodiversity and contributing to sustainable development.
 Chronic water shortages in the African savanna are a threat to the area's survival.
-African savannas provide water, grazing and browsing, food and fuel for tens of millions of people, and have a unique biodiversity that supports wildlife tourism.
-Monitoring water availability and vegetation dynamics provides data to take concrete action to save this vital ecosystem.
+African savannas provide water, grazing, browsing, food, and fuel for tens of millions of people, and have unique biodiversity that supports wildlife tourism.
+Monitoring water availability and vegetation dynamics provide data to take concrete action to save this vital ecosystem.

-The treatment and disposal of waste potentially causes environmental pollution and exposes humans to harmful substances and infectious organisms.
+The treatment and disposal of waste potentially cause environmental pollution and expose humans to harmful substances and infectious organisms.
 Measurement of sewage levels is a key component in their maintenance to protect public health.